Cairo: Economy

 Cairo's economy has traditionally been based on governmental institutions and services, with the modern productive sector expanding in the 20th century to include developments in textiles and food processing – specifically the production of sugar cane.
 As of 2005, Egypt has the largest non-oil based GDP in the Arab world.

 Cairo accounts for 11% of Egypt's population and 22% of its economy (PPP).
 The majority of the nation's commerce is generated there, or passes through the city.
 The great majority of publishing houses and media outlets and nearly all film studios are there, as are half of the nation's hospital beds and universities.
 This has fuelled rapid construction in the city, with one building in five being less than 15 years old.

+According to the WIPO Innovation Cluster Ranking, the Cairo area is one of the top 100 leading science and technology clusters in the world, ranking 83rd overall in 2025 and 86th in 2026.

 This growth until recently surged well ahead of city services.
 Homes, roads, electricity, telephone and sewer services were all in short supply.
 Analysts trying to grasp the magnitude of the change coined terms like "hyper-urbanization".